SoyAaronCervantes/super-docs-viewer/README.md

 Also, I got sick, so I didn't have enough time to finish the application.

 I list below, the things that were missing in the application
- - You can't view the annotations
  - You can't edit the annotations
- - You can't delete the annotations
  - You can't make the offset between documents and also the pagination

 ## Challenges